Answers to common technical questions about online exams, including how to set up before you start and what to do on the day.

 It is your responsibility to ensure that you have a suitable device (such as a laptop, computer or tablet) to access your exam on.
 If possible, put your device on 'do not disturb' mode so that you are not distracted during the exam.

-Before the exam, you should close any applications on your device that you won't need to use, to help ensure that connectivity isn't affected.
+Before the exam, you should close any applications and additional browser tabs on your device to help ensure that connectivity isn't affected.

 Submitting the exam